15 Ways Your House Mold Is Making You Sick

 If you think your kitchen is the cleanest place in the house, you'd be wrong.
 A study by the NSF found mold growing on surfaces throughout the kitchen.
 A whopping 77% of all cloth dish towels tested positive for mold.

-The Remedy Rx: Ditch the dish towels.
+The Rx: Ditch the dish towels.
 While it may seem less environmentally friendly to use paper towels, it will keep your kitchen (and your family) healthier.

 Change Out the Dish Sponge